christo/revenge/README.md

 ## Code Detection

-It's not hard to make good guesses about what parts of a binary are code or data but it is harder to do reliably and automatically.
+It's not hard to make good guesses about what parts of a binary are code or data, but it is harder to do reliably and automatically.
 Therefore, most reverse engineering tools are interactive; the user must get involved to interpret and understand the binary and to dictate what is code, text data, image data, audio etc. and this is even trickier when code is self-modifying, compressed, encrypted,